How will my child benefit from this experience?

 Should the students prepare anything for auditions?

 Our group audition is a 2-hour process at which all children who are interested in being cast must attend for the entire time.
 No preparation is needed.
 Our team of actor/directors will guide the children through the audition process with easy to follow instructions on basic movement, lines and song.
 At the end of the two-hour audition, the cast will be announced, and each cast member will receive a rehearsal schedule for the week.
-We rehearse a total of 4 ½ hours each day, two-2 hour sessions with a short snack break in-between.
+We rehearse a total of 4 hours and 15 minutes each day, two-2 hour sessions with a short snack break (15 minutes) in-between.
 Although not all cast members are needed at every session, those auditioning must have a clear schedule for the entire week, and if selected, be able to attend all rehearsals required for their role.

 My child can’t make the auditions - can they still be in the show?